wp-plugins/ajax-load-more/README.txt

 = Can I modify the repeater template? =

-Yes, visit the Repeater Template area in the WordPress admin.
+Yes, visit the Repeater Template section in your WordPress admin.

-= What are the steps to getting Ajax Load More to display on my website =
+= How are my repeater templates saved? =

-1. Create your shortcode
-2. Add the shortcode to your page, by adding it through the content editor or placing it directly within one of your template files.
-3. Load a page with your shortcode in place and watch Ajax Load More fetch your posts.
+Repeater template data is saved to the your WordPress database as well as written directly to a repeater templete .php file in the ajax-load-more plugin directory.

 == Installation ==